A method to include exclusive heavy vector-meson production data at small $x$ in global parton analyses: Introduction

 However, in the small $x$ region of our interest, the value of the GPD can be calculated from the conventional PDF with good ($\sim O(x)$) accuracy using the Shuvaev transform~\cite{Shuv}.
 The Shuvaev transform makes use of the fact that as $\xi\to 0$ (and transverse-momentum transfer $p_T = 0$) the Gegenbauer moments\footnote{ Gegenbauer moments are the analogue of Mellin moments which diagonalize the $Q^2$ evolution of PDFs.
 The corresponding operator diagonalizes the $Q^2$ evolution of the GPDs \cite{Ohr}.
 As $\xi\to 0$ the Gegenbauer moments become equal to the Mellin moments.} of the GPD become equal to the known Mellin moments of the PDF.
 Due to the polynomial condition (see e.g. \cite{Ji}) even for $\xi\neq 0$ the Gegenbauer moments can be obtained from the Mellin moments to $O(\xi)$ accuracy.
 Thus it is possible to obtain the full GPD function at small $\xi$ from its known moments.

 In principle, this allows us to include the low-$x$ exclusive $J/\psi$ data in the global PDF analysis.
 In practice the problem is that the Shuvaev transform amounts to a slowly convergent double integral and the corresponding computation is time consuming.
-This is troublesome for the global fit as after every iteration, a new grid has to be computed to obtain the updated theory prediction.
+This is troublesome for the global fit as after every iteration, a new three-dimensional grid defined over the variables $X, \xi$ and $Q^2$ has to be computed to obtain the updated theory prediction.

+In the present paper we describe a method which helps to overcome this problem by replacing the exclusive vector-meson data at small $x$ by `effective gluon points’.
+To demonstrate the efficiency of the proposed method and to show how the inclusion of the LHCb $J/\psi$ and $\Upsilon$ exclusive cross sections affect the result we compare the standard \texttt{xFitter}~\cite{Alekhin:2014irh} NLO parton analysis of DIS data with that supplemented by the vector-meson data.
+Note that our goal is not to present a new set of parton distributions but to emphasise the possible role of the vector-meson data in global parton analyses.
+The new `effective gluon points’ presented in Tables~\ref{tab:1} and \ref{tab:2} can be used in future global analyses.